 There are a number of in-app feedback tools on the market to help developers dig into this information

-Feedier is designed not only help you collect feedback that’s attractive and visual, but also to help you understand your feedback easier.
+Feedier is not only designed to help collect attractive and visual feedback, but also to make it easier for you to understand your feedback.

 This service company aims to help brands identify who they’re talking to, engage various customer segments, and help motivate customers to take action through in-app messages, surveys, and prompts.